fred6/jackanapes/open_closed_sets.md

 (2) If $\left\{{U_1, \ldots, U_n}\right\}$ are open sets, then $S = \bigcap_{i = 1}^{n} U_i$ must be open, for if you take arbitrary $s \in S$, then it's in every $U_i$, so there's some open ball $O_i$ that's inside each $U_i$.
 Take the smallest open ball, $O_k$, and it's in every $U_i$, so it's in $S$ as well.
 QED.

 Why can't we say that arbitrary intersections of open sets are open too?
 Where does the proof of (2) fail if we have an infinite family of open sets?
-It really consists in the fact that we have an infinite set of open ball radii, $C$, we aren't guaranteed to be able to find a minimum element.
+It really consists in the fact that when we have an infinite set of open ball radii, $C$, we aren't guaranteed to be able to find a minimum element.

 Here's an important definition: a **limit point** of set $A$ is an element $x \in \mathbb{R}$ for which every open ball around $x$ contains a point of $A - \left\{{x}\right\}$.
 A limit point is an element which is *approximable* by elements of $A$ distinct from $x$ (in the sense that you can make a sequence of elements of $A$ that converge to $x$ (and that aren't just the constant sequence $(x, x, x, \ldots)$.)

+This alternate definition of a limit point might be edifying: a **cluster point** of a set $A$ is an element $x \in \mathbb{R}$ for which every open ball around $x$ contains infinitely many points of $A$.
+Clearly every cluster point is a limit point (every $\epsilon$-ball contains *infinitely* many points of $A$, so it certainly contains one element that isn't $x$).
+Also, every limit point must be a cluster point, because *every* $\epsilon$-ball intersects $A - \left\{x\right\}$, and if there were only finitely many points of $A$ in one $\epsilon$-ball, we could take the nearest one and construct a futher $\epsilon_0$-ball that contained no points of $A$, contradicting our supposition that we have a limit point.

 Here's that promised theorem about limit points and sequences that converge to them: